Methods of explainable-AI (ex-AI)

 INTRODUCTION: 6 min Youtube Video on explainable AI

-A huge motivation for us in continuing to study our interactive Machine Learning (iML) concept – with a human in the loop (see our project page) – is that modern AI/ML-models (see the difference AI-ML) are often considered to be “black-boxes” – which is not quite true.
-However, a serious drawback is that such models have no explicit declarative knowledge representation, hence have difficulty in generating the required explanatory structures – the context – which considerably limits the achievement of their full potential .
+Methods of explainable AI is a natural offspring of the interactive Machine Learning (iML) courses held over the years before: A huge motivation for us in continuing to study our iML concept – with a human in the loop (see our project page) – is that modern AI/machine learning models (see the difference AI-ML) are often considered to be “black-boxes” – which is of course not quite true; however, even if we understand the underlying mathematical principles it is difficult to re-enact why a certain machine decision has been reached.
+A general serious drawback is that such models have no explicit declarative knowledge representation, hence have difficulty in generating the required explanatory structures – the context – which considerably limits the achievement of their full potential .
+Most of all an end-user, e.g. an expert decision maker (e.g. a medical doctor) is not interested in the internals of any model, she/he wants to retrace a result on demand in both an human understandable and usable way.
+Consequently, AI usability receives a new renaissance within the engineering field.

 This graduate course follows a research-based teaching (RBT) approach and provides an overview of the current state-of-the-art methods on making AI transparent re-traceable, re-enactable, understandable, consequently explainable.